-As Fashion Week around the world is in full swing and the Met Gala just happened, we look back on the past five Met Gala’s and reminisce our favourite ye still iconic looks that impacted the fashion world.
+As Fashion Week is in full swing and the Met Gala just happened, I’m looking back on the past five Met Galas and reminiscing my favourite yet still iconic looks that impacted the fashion world.

 Charles James: Beyond Fashion

 Firstly, in honour of Charles James, an iconic fashion designer, the museum celebrated his work as its theme on the night.
 He is best known for his ball gowns and sculptural aesthetic.

 Riccardo Tisci designed Naomi Campbell’s 2014 Givenchy dress on the red carpet, pictured above.
 She wore a soft pink gown with pink feather sleeves featuring silver embellishments.
 Moreover, Tisci designed her dress with detailed cutouts around the waist and gathered elements around the bust to create volume for a feminine silhouette.
 Despite having the drape of Charles James, this fabric still has the overall aesthetic of Givenchy.

 China: Through the Looking Glass